Prakash-V-S/Prakash-V-S/README.md

 - 🎓 Recent graduate with a degree in **MCA Computer Applications.**

-- 🛠️ My Favorite Tools and Technologies: **💻 Visual Studio Code - 🐙 Git for version control**
+- 🛠️ My Favorite Tools and Technologies: **💻 Visual Studio Code - 🚀 React.js for frontend development**

 - 💻 Actively learning and exploring **Full Stack Development (MERN).**